Roy Romer

-Roy Rudolf Romer (born October 31, 1928) is an American politician who served as the 39th Governor of Colorado from 1987 to 1999, and subsequently as the superintendent of the Los Angeles Unified School District from 2000 to 2006.
+Roy Rudolf Romer (born October 31, 1928) is an American politician who served as the 39th governor of Colorado from 1987 to 1999, and subsequently as the Superintendent of the Los Angeles Unified School District from 2000 to 2006.
 Romer was a member of the Democratic Party.
 He is the father of Paul Romer, a recipient of the 2018 Nobel Memorial Prize in Economics.
+Since the death of George Ariyoshi in April 2026, he is the oldest living former governor of any U.S. state and is the last living former American governor born in the 1920s.

 Background and personal life

 Romer was born in Garden City, Kansas, on October 31, 1928, the son of Margaret Elizabeth (Snyder) and Irving Rudolph Romer.
 He grew up in the southeastern Colorado town of Holly.
 Romer received a bachelor's degree in agricultural economics from Colorado State University in 1950, where he served for one year as President of the Associated Students of Colorado State University.
 He later received a law degree from the University of Colorado School of Law in 1952.
 He also studied ethics for one year at Yale Divinity School, and was a legal officer in the U.S. Air Force.

 Romer was married to Beatrice Miller Romer for 70 years, until her death in 2023.
 They had seven children, including Paul Romer, a Nobel Prize-winning economist, and Chris Romer, who was elected to a Colorado State Senate seat from Denver in 2006.
 His granddaughter, Rachel Romer is the co-founder and CEO of Guild Education.